transdigiware/blockchain/vscode-extension.md

 Selecting **Teardown** will completely remove the local Fabric network. **Note:** This removal results in the loss of the ledger and world state data.

 Selecting **Delete** will perform a **Teardown** as well as remove the network from the **Fabric Environments** pane.

-### VS Code Extension v2: Deploying your smart contract
-{: #develop-vscode-deploy-smart-contract-v2}

-If you are using the VS Code Extension v2, smart contracts can be deployed using the new **deploy view**.
-This view replaces the install, instantiate, upgrade flow of deploying smart contracts that was used in the Fabric v1.x smart contract lifecycle.
-Instead, the new deployment steps (install, approve, commit) are all handled by the "deploy" view.

-If you are using an earlier version of the VS Code extension with a `.cds` smart contract, you cannot use these steps.
-Refer to [Deploying your smart contract to the preconfigured network](#develop-vscode-deploy-smart-contract)

 ### Deploying your smart contract to the preconfigured network
 {: #develop-vscode-deploy-smart-contract}